 Five Nights At Freddy’s

-If you want to dive further into the mysteries of Freddy Fazbear and pals, check out our FNAF characters and Five Nights at Freddy’s jumpscares guides.
+Still wondering whether this series is for you?
+Then you should check out our FNAF Security Breach review.
+Or, if you want to dive further into the mysteries of Freddy Fazbear and pals, check out our FNAF characters and Five Nights at Freddy’s jumpscares guides.
 We’ve also got a list of all the best FNAF plushies, in case you need a creepy-cute pal to cuddle up to on a dark night.
-And, if you want to simply sit back and enjoy the spooks, keep an eye on our FNAF movie guide.

 What would a horror games list be without the OG Resident Evil series amongst its ranks?
-Plus, my PT pals Kayleigh and Nathan would likely offer me up to Lady D if I didn’t include them.
 Yes, all of them.
 The Resident Evil series is bursting with classics, with many available for you to peruse on the go or from the comfort of your bed, thanks to our trusty hybrid console.

 Dead by Daylight